Mukhamedzhan Tynyshpaev: His work and legacy

 Tynyshpaev’s scholarly output was not particularly large, but he produced all of it in the space of about five years.
 Tynyshpaev worked at the time as a professor of mathematics and physics at a pedagogical institute in Tashkent, training a new cadre of teachers among the indigenous population – in the case of this school, the students were primarily Kazakh.
-This was first time that Tynyshpaev lived in the same general area for more than three years – his previous employment with the railways had taken him to nearly every populated area in Central Asia.
+This was the first time that Tynyshpaev lived in the same general area for more than three years – his previous employment with the railways had taken him to nearly every populated area in Central Asia.

 A large portion of his scholarly output consisted of articles focusing on city ruins, cemeteries, mounds, and other sites which had attracted his attention while working the railroad.
 Tynyshpaev had no training in archaeology or history.
 Tynyshpaev wrote about the history of the Kazakhs from a genealogical perspective, lecturing for the Turkestan chapter of the Russian Geographical Society.
 It was under their auspices that Tynyshpaev published several major articles, including his two most influential works: